johnwarburton/agent_run_with_tags/README.md

 ## Usage

-This task can be run against any linux node with a bash shell, it has 4 parameters:
+This task can be run against any linux node with a bash shell, it takes up to 3 parameters:

+* `tags` (mandatory) - a comma separated list of tags (no spaces)
-tag1 - mandatory the tag you want to run the agent run with tag2 - an optional second tag param1 - an optional param that can be used to pass any agent flag, valid options include --debug --noop --fingerprint param2 - a second optional parameter incase one is not enough
+* `param1` (optional) parameter that can be used to pass any agent flag, valid options include `--debug --noop --fingerprint`
+* `param2` (optional) a second parameter incase one is not enough

 ## Reference

 ## Limitations

-restricted to use on linux platforms with a bash shell
+Restricted to use on linux platforms with a bash shell

 ## Development